 For more information, see PIP 68: Exclusive Producer.

 A consumer is a process that attaches to a topic via a subscription and then receives messages.

 A consumer sends a flow permit request to a broker to get messages.
 There is a queue at the consumer side to receive messages pushed from the broker.
 You can configure the queue size with the

 consumer.receive() is called, a message is dequeued from the buffer.

-Messages are received from brokers either synchronously (sync) or asynchronously (async).
+Receive mode is a mechanism determining whether messages are received from brokers synchronously (sync) or asynchronously (async).